- Fine Arts

 The following two primary programs have been established to support SACS families and teachers.

 San Antonio Christian School has a goal to provide Christian education to every family that desires it.
 The barrier to enrollment for many families is financial.
 Gifts to the Superintendent’s Scholars Program allows SACS to partner with a growing number of families to provide a Christ-centered education while fostering a life of faith and service.

 Knowledgeable, creative, and devoted faculty members are essential to the continued success of San Antonio Christian School.
 Providing a Christ-centered education while fostering a life of faith and service takes special people.
 To remain competitive with both public and private schools in San Antonio, SACS must retain and reward its most successful faculty members.

 Movement toward forming the SACS Foundation began with an anonymous gift in 2012.
 These SACS Scholarship Fund assets were transferred to the SACS Foundation in 2015 to provide ongoing scholarship support for families with limited income.
-As of December 31, 2019, the SACS Foundation endowment totaled more than $500,000.
+As of September 22, 2021, the SACS Foundation endowment totaled $717,750.00.
 We are profoundly grateful to all endowment donors.
 Below are names of SACS Foundation endowment funds with an eventual value of $100,000 or more.

 The primary objectives of the SACS Foundation Board of Directors are attracting, receiving, stewarding, investing, managing, and expending gifts designated for the benefit of San Antonio Christian School.

 Mark Oppelt - President